-Djako Shekinaelle Fattoh is a Global Mission Fellow of the United Methodist General Board of Global Ministries, serving for two years with the Church of Christ in Congo, based in Kinshasa, in the Democratic Republic of Congo (DRC).
+Djako Shekinaelle Fattoh is a Global Mission Fellow of the United Methodist General Board of Global Ministries, serving for two years with the Jerusalem Francophone United Methodist Church, based in Lubumbashi, in the Democratic Republic of Congo (DRC).
 She was commissioned in August 2016.

 The Global Mission Fellows program takes young adults ages 20-30 out of their home environments and places them in new contexts for mission experience and service.
 The program has a strong emphasis on faith and justice.
 Global Mission Fellows become active parts of their new local communities.
 They connect the church in mission across cultural and geographical boundaries.
 They grow in personal and social holiness and become strong young leaders, working to build just communities in a peaceful world.

 The Church of Christ in Congo, organized in 1912, is the philanthropic, educational, and health ministry agency for 74 Protestant denominations in the vast DRC.
 It relates to 18,720 primary, secondary, and vocational schools, 48 colleges and universities, and manages 60 percent of the medical centers in the country.
 It operates at the national level through six departments, ranging from evangelism to ecology.
 Djako is part of a team involved in peace education, civic training, youth capacity building, health education, and violence and drug abuse prevention.

 Djako is from Abidjan, Cote d’Ivoire, where she is a member of the Peniel United Methodist Church in the Cote d’Ivoire Annual Conference.
 She holds a Bachelor of Business Administration degree from the British Institute of Management and Technologies in Abidjan.
 She has worked as a bilingual assistant for both health-related and evangelistic organizations and as an executive assistant in human resources.